Breast cancer is the most common cancer in women, and second most common cause of death from cancer.

 - Typically, mutated BRCA1 genes produce a protein that is too short, and is unable to perform the normal repair process.

 - There are hundreds of different mutations – but all have the same result

 - Most people only have one defective copy and one normal copy

 - Those who have two copies of BRCA2 will also have:

 - There is also an increased risk of ovarian cancer in women with BRCA1 and BRCA2, but the risk is less with BRCA2.

 - HER2 mutation occurs in about 20% of breast cancers

 - It is associated with a worse prognostic outcome

 - Has specific treatment in the form of the monoclonal antibody Trastuzumab (Herceptin).
-The will bind to the receptor, and cause the production of p27 within the cell, which reduced cell proliferation
+This will bind to the receptor, and cause the production of p27 within the cell, which reduces cell proliferation

 - As a result of this specific treatment, breast cancers are routinely tested for HER2/neu presence.